 Lots of double stars can be found and split, and the optics are good enough that even pretty close doubles can be resolved—there’s not much bleeding of light from one to the other unless the air is turbulent.

 Every Messier object is within reach, even from the light-polluted suburbs.
 You will have to use the scope for a while and train your eye and your brain to observe faint objects–observing experience is worth magnitudes.
 Keeping a sketchbook or log of the objects you see at the eyepiece will train your brain to see finer details.

 Many open clusters are gorgeous at low and medium powers.
 Cassiopeia and Perseus have open clusters worth looking around for, such as the ET Cluster and the Double Cluster.
 Scanning the band of the Milky Way at low power can be quite rewarding.

 Most Deep-Sky-Objects look like faint smudges, but it’s remarkable how much detail even a little scope like this can pull out of them.

 Here are four sketches of deep-sky objects as seen with the Z130 from bright suburbs.

 Galaxies Messier 81 & Messier 82, Open Cluster M46 & Planetary Nebula NGC2438, the Great Nebula in Orion M42, and a showpiece open cluster Messier 35 & its dim little background companion NGC2158.

-Of course, I can’t list every object worth looking at in this telescope, there are too many.
-Many objects are a little dim compared to what I’m used to, so you should be aware that though there’s a lot to see, a larger aperture would show it to you brighter and easier, and with more detail.
+Of course, I can’t list every object worth looking at through this telescope; there are too many.
+Many objects are a little dim compared to what I’m used to, so you should be aware that though there’s a lot to see, a larger aperture would show it to you brighter, easier, and with more detail.
 You may want to upgrade to a larger aperture at some point.
 But this should keep you going for a few years until then, and even then, I suspect you’ll manage to find a use for it as a Grab-N-Go telescope to supplement a bigger telescope.